dforsber/s3-selectable/README.md

 - `sqlite3` is used to pre-filter partitions.
 SQLite could be used to add support for regular expression based partition filtering, which are not supported by S3 SELECT.
 In general, SQLite could be used to do stream post-filtering to allow taking benefit of all SQLite features (like regexps).

 ### Known issues

+- Stream 'end' event is currently going through from all the S3 Select streams, thus, the merged stream gets multiple 'end' events, one for each Parquet file

 - The response data is a combination of response data from all the parallal s3 select calls.
 Thus, e.g. `LIMIT 10`, will apply to all individual calls.
 Similarly, if you s3 select sorted table the results will not be sorted as the individual streams are combined as they send data.
 For the same reason, the merged stream may have multiple events of the same type (like "end") as the source consists of multiple independent streams.